 Managing triggers and cravings can be difficult, but remember that you don’t have to go it alone.
 Lean on your support team for help.

-Your treatment plan should include goals that you’ve set for yourself so that you can celebrate successes and continually grow during your recovery process.
+Your recovery plan should include goals that you’ve set for yourself so that you can celebrate successes and continually grow.
 The very process of striving for improvements in all areas of life — physical or mental health, relationships, or career — can help you stick to your plan, even if you experience a setback.

 Each of these goals should be concrete and attainable, like exercising for at least 20 minutes three or four days a week, or connecting with someone from your support team every day.
 If you find yourself falling short of any goal, change or modify it.
 Recovery is a marathon, not a sprint.

 Be sure you’re tracking your goals closely with helpful resources like recovery apps, or working with a health coach.
 Doing so can hold you accountable, but also validate you when a goal has been achieved.
 No matter how big or small, when you reach a milestone, it’s a cause for celebration.
-Staying substance-free can be challenging, so reward yourself with any progress you make on your recovery plan.
+Managing your substance use can be challenging, so reward yourself with any progress you make on your recovery plan.